Home

 Saeco:

-I am now the proud owner of a 'superautomatic' espresso machine from Saeco, one of the world's premiere coffee machine makers.
+For seven years I have been the proud owner of a 'superautomatic' espresso machine from Saeco, one of the world's premiere coffee machine makers.
 My Vienna Deluxe, grinds the beans, tamps them in place, brews the espresso and then dumps the spent grounds into a handy container.
 The steamer attachment produces beautifully-frothed milk with no muss and no fuss.
 I use it every day.
-You can find Saeco distributors in Canada by visiting their webpage www.saeco.ca and sending an email to them, as the total site is still under construction.
-If you live in or around Vancouver, you can find Saeco at at 1743 Boundary Road.
-Email: saecowest@hotmail.com Phone: (604) 299-7555
+The line has been much modernized over the past few years, but the quality remains true to the product.
+You can find Saeco distributors in Canada by visiting their webpage.

 www.saeco.ca